Chapter 1:

 The Devil's Hell

-The sound of dripping water and fluorescent lights buzzing above was filling the silence between Steve and I. A draft was moving throughout our building because the insulation in here is shit.
-Whenever it gets cold, my feet are the first to go; they just become these ice cubes.
+The sound of dripping water and fluorescent lights buzzing above was filling the silence between Steve and I. A draft was moving throughout our seven-level building (if I remember correctly) because the insulation in here is shit.
+Whenever it gets cold, my feet are always the first to go; they just become these ice cubes.
+That dead-looking, mucus, piss yellow fills the eyes, also, Steve.
+He was like any other white guy around 5'11 with suit pants and a classic dress shirt.
+Brown hair and a fresh, clean-cut shave.

-“Almost got hit by a trunk on the hike over here.”
+“Almost got hit by a truck on the hike over here," I said.

 “No, I was piss drunk and jumped right in the bastard’s way.”